 The patch also fixes the german translation of

 field_subproject (which until now was more like 'subproject of' which is wrong given the way the query works).

-#6 Updated by Ilya Popov about 4 years ago
+#6 Updated by Ilya Popov over 4 years ago

 Problem still exists in 3.3.1 and 3.3.0.
 When filtering based on subproject also getting issues from the parent project.